andrew/ultimate-awesome/README.md

 - [Awesome-Imitation-Learning](https://github.com/kristery/Awesome-Imitation-Learning) - A curated list of awesome imitation learning resources and publications.
 - [text_mining_resources](https://github.com/stepthom/text_mining_resources) - Resources for learning about Text Mining and Natural Language Processing.
 - [awesome-CoreML-models](https://github.com/SwiftBrain/awesome-CoreML-models) - Collection of models for Core ML .
-- [awesome-database-design](https://github.com/sujeet-agrahari/awesome-database-design) - :zap: A collection of resources and tutorials to design a better database schema.
 - [made-in-ukraine](https://github.com/chernivtsijs/made-in-ukraine) - 🇺🇦 Curating the best projects that were made and mainly contributed by Ukrainian developers.
 - [awesome-segmentation-saliency-dataset](https://github.com/lartpang/awesome-segmentation-saliency-dataset) - A collection of some datasets for segmentation / saliency detection.
 Welcome to PR.:smile:.
 - [awesome-note-taking](https://github.com/tehtbl/awesome-note-taking) - A curated list of awesome note-taking software.